 - (i) on those sites specifically identified and reserved for such purposes on the LDP maps; - (ii) on all sites of 30 or more houses proposed in the Kilmarnock & Loudoun sub housing market area (see Figure 1 below).
-Within such developments, 25% of houses will require to be affordable in nature.
-However, a higher contribution might be sought within the Kilmarnock & Loudoun sub housing market area where it is justified by evidence of need.
+Within such developments, at least 25% of houses will require to be affordable in nature.